Online R Compiler

 What makes this R playground useful

-- Instant R execution — write code, press Run, and see output from Rscript in seconds, no install.packages() wait or RStudio setup needed.
+- Instant R execution — write code, press Run, and see output from Rscript in seconds, no

-- Full R syntax highlighting, autocompletion, and clear error messages with line numbers — the same editor engine that powers VS Code.
+install.packages()wait or RStudio setup needed. - Full R syntax highlighting, autocompletion, and clear error messages with line numbers, powered by the same editor engine as VS Code.

-- Stdin input supported —
+- Stdin input is supported.

 What you can try in the R playground

-- Base-R vectors, data frames, and apply-family functions — the foundation you need before reaching for the tidyverse.
+- Base-R vectors, data frames, and apply-family functions: the foundation you need before reaching for the tidyverse.

 Online R compiler FAQ